+We validate our segmentation benchmark by comparing various configurations of TAPIS with publicly available methods for instrument segmentation (\cite{shvets2018ternausnet,yueming2019mftapnet,isinet,rohan2023qpd}).
+As shown in Table~\ref{tab:instrument-segmentation}, we assess the performance of our sole instrument segmentation baseline (referred to as \textit{TAPIS Frame}) using different backbones, including ResNet50 for a fair comparison with alternative methods and Swin Large (SwinL).
+Transformer-based methods consistently outperform CNN-based models, improving performance as the backbone complexity increases.
+Notably, all TAPIS Frame configurations surpass their detection counterparts in $mAP@0.5IoU_{box}$, with even the smallest TAPIS Frame setup achieving performance comparable to the largest detection models while requiring significantly fewer parameters and FLOPs.
+These results demonstrate how our segmentation annotations support training pixel-level models to capture finer visual details that enhance instrument localization and recognition.
+Moreover, the relative performance of the compared methods aligns with trends in the current state of the art, with TAPIS achieving the best performance.

-Moreover, Table~\ref{tab:instrument-segmentation} also presents the performance of the entire TAPIS model for instrument segmentation (called \textit{TAPIS Full}), which integrates the \textit{region classification hea}d with the \textit{TAPIS Frame}'s region proposals.
-The metrics for this experiment, including parameters and FLOPs, focus on the video feature extractor and the \textit{region classification head}.
-Including the \textit{region classification head} enhances performance in the highly stringent semantic segmentation metrics, although with a decrease in $mAP@0.5IoU_{segm}$ performance.
-We attribute this outcome to the head's ability to accurately reclassify more prominent and complex regions by correlating them over time.
-However, it tends to misclassify smaller, independent regions that appear momentarily, resulting in higher recall regarding intersection over union but slightly reduced effectiveness in instance identification.
-Throughout our experimentation, we noted minimal variance in instrument classification performance related to the specific design of the time window and the \textit{region classification head}.
-However, we observed marginally lower performance with windows covering less than 8 seconds and achieved the optimal performance using a sampling rate of 2fps.
-Consequently, we opted for a window design comprising 16 frames at a 2fps sampling rate.
+Table~\ref{tab:instrument-segmentation} also presents the results of the entire TAPIS model for instrument segmentation (called \textit{TAPIS Full}), which integrates \textit{region classification head} with \textit{TAPIS Frame}'s region proposals.
+Including the \textit{region classification head} enhances the stringent semantic segmentation metrics but decreases the $mAP@0.5IoU_{segm}$.
+This trade-off arises from the head's ability to reclassify more prominent regions over time while occasionally misclassifying smaller, momentary regions.
+Throughout our experimentation, we noted minimal variance in instrument classification performance related to the specific design of the \textit{region classification head} design.